CrowdLinker/cl-react-navigation-library/README.md

 **Why?**

+- composing navigators inside other navigators is much easier to setup
 - familiar behaviour, its like any other react tree you've worked with
 - passing props and state is entirely up to you
 - more flexibility and control over what your app looks like because you're using your own components